mikaelvesavuori/aws-serverless-outbox-demo/README.md

 ## Running locally

-Using `npm start` you can start using the local endpoint with `http://localhost:3000/{FUNCTION}` to call the service
+Using `npm start` you can start using the local endpoint with `http://localhost:3000/{FUNCTION}` to call the service.
+See example calls below.

 ## API calls